 2. alcoholic beverages (distilled or spirits):

 - up to/under 22% proof: 0,50 liter, or

 3. 7,5 grams of perfume and 0,375 deciliter of eau de toilette;

 4. 100 grams of coffee or 40 grams of coffee extracts or coffee essence and 20 grams of tea or 8 grams of tea extract or tea essence.

 5. personal and non-commercial goods may not exceed a total value of EUR 45,73.

-WARNING: animals without the necessary certificates will be returned to place of origin or destroyed.
-The regulations below also apply to pets travelling between metropolitan France, French Overseas Departments and regions, French Overseas Collectivities and Territories or transiting if they leave the airport.
+Warning: animals without the necessary certificates will be returned to place of origin or destroyed.
+The regulations below also apply to pets traveling between metropolitan France, French Overseas Departments and regions, French Overseas Collectivities and Territories or transiting if they leave the airport.

-1. Cats and dogs are subject to Regulation (EC) No. 998/2003 .For more information and details contact a French embassy/consulate or the French Ministry of Agriculture (www.agriculture.gouv.fr).
+1. Cats and dogs are subject to Regulation (EC) No. 998/2003 and Regulation (EU) 576/2013 .For more information and details contact a French embassy/consulate or the French Ministry of Agriculture (www.agriculture.gouv.fr).

 EXCEPTIONS TO THE ABOVE RESOLUTION:

 a.
 Cats, dogs and ferrets from French Overseas Departments and Territories (except for French Guiana) must be at least 8 weeks old, and must have a microchip implant.
 No vaccinations are required.